shougroup/Simulations-reveal-challenges-to-artificial-community-selection-and-possible-strategies-for-success/comments/RestrictingMutations/README.md

 ![RestrictingMutations](RestrictingMutations.png)

+Selection dynamics of H-M communities when mutations are restricted to the last 20% of each maturation cycle.
+The mutation rate is adjusted so that the numbers of mutation events are comparable for the upper and the lower panels.
+Black, cyan and gray curves are three independent simulation trials.

 Restricting mutation events to the end of a community maturation cycle might help community selection since non-producers will not have time to take over, postulated Daniel Weissman (Emory Physics).
 We performed simulations with or without restricting mutations to the last 20% of each maturation cycle while keeping the total mutation events per cycle comparable.
 We observed similar selection outcomes.
 This is presumably due to (at least) the following reasons: First, even if we do not restrict mutation events, 50% of cell division events -- and thus 50% of mutations -- occur during the last division cycle.
 Second, we have already set the maturation cycle to be short (6~7 generations) so that newly-arising non-producers will not have a chance to take over.
 Third, restricting the timing of mutations does not resolve the problem of interference from non-heritable variations in community function.